- Join us

 In Plain English

-My main research line is to do with borrowing ideas from physics to solve problems in machine learning.
+My second research line is to do with borrowing ideas from physics to solve problems in machine learning.
 More concretely, I am interested in using these ideas to develop a program that can generate new reallistic sound, by just learning from the sound it "hears".

 My previous research is to do with swirls in some special fluids, called superfluids.
 If you take a glass of water and stir it with a spoon, you find that the water rotates creating a swirl in the middle.
 A superfluid is a fluid with some special properties.
 Among others, when you set it under rotation, it creates many swirls instead of just one.
 Interestingly, these swirls don't decay.
 Furthermore, under certain experimental conditions that can be tuned in the lab, these vortices appear to be pulled together in bound pairs forming "swirl-molecules".
 We study the behavior of these molecules.